The Rise of Heirloom Seeds

 Landis Valley Village & Farm Museum

-Landis Valley’s Heirloom Seed Project has over 50 volunteers that help to maintain their collection of historic Pennsylvania Dutch seeds.
-This includes several that they first found in the Seed Savers Exchange yearbooks.
-Photo courtesy of Landis Valley.
+Landis Valley’s Heirloom Seed Project has over 50 volunteers who help to maintain their collection of historic Pennsylvania Dutch seeds.
+This includes several that they first found in the Seed Savers Exchange Yearbooks.
+Featured photo courtesy of Landis Valley.

 The Landis Valley Village & Farm Museum in Lancaster, Pennsylvania first started as a means to preserve historic Pennsylvania Dutch farming equipment, but it quickly broadened its scope.
 “Somewhere along the line in the 1980s [we] said, ‘If we’re a farm museum, we should be talking about not just the equipment that people use, but what are they really growing here,’” says Joanne Ranck-Dirks, the Landis Valley Heirloom Seed Project coordinator.
 “We welcomed donations from local people whose families would have been growing these vegetables and passing them down from generation to generation.”